jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

   y = n\left\lceil\frac{2^{D}}{10^{k}}\right\rceil.
 $$

-Recall that, we do not need to choose $y$ like this; all we need to do is find any integer $y$ satisfying the inequality
+Recall that we do not need to choose $y$ like this; all we need ensure is that $y$ satisfies the inequality

 $$\tag{$*$}
   \frac{2^{D}n}{10^{k}} \leq y < \frac{2^{D}(n+1)}{10^{k}}.
 $$

-Suppose that we want to obtain $y$ by computing
+Slightly generalizing what we have done, let us suppose that we want to obtain $y$ by computing

 $$
   y = \left\lfloor\frac{nm}{2^{L}}\right\rfloor